What Is Gap Insurance and How Does It Work (Updated 2021)

 That’s because the depreciation on their vehicles often happens at a faster rate than the pay-down of their loan balance.

 This means, though, that gap insurance is only designed for drivers who still owe on their vehicles.
 If you own your car outright and don’t carry an auto loan, this coverage serves no purpose for you.
 That’s because there cannot be a “gap” for the coverage to fill.

-You might be wondering to yourself, Is buying GAP insurance worth it, especially if I already pay for full coverage auto insurance?
-Well, if there is a chance of you ever being upside down on your auto loan — regardless of auto insurance coverage — you need to consider a gap policy.
+You might be wondering to yourself: Is buying GAP insurance worth it, especially if I already pay for full coverage auto insurance?
+Well, if there is a chance of you ever being upside down on your auto loan — regardless of car insurance policy coverage — you need to consider a gap policy.